Alex-Hawking/GreenHouse-Testing/README.md

 All typescript step definitions must be kept within the steps folder.
 See the below tree:
 ```
-Example_BDD_Folder
+TestsFolder
+├── GreenHouse.js
+├── PickleDecs.ts
+├── bdd
-├── features
+│   ├── features
-│   └── example.feature
+│   └── steps
-├── picklereqs.d.ts
+├── pickle-dev
+│   ├─ (default steps, actions and templates are stored here)
-└── steps
+└── tsconfig.json
-    ├── hello.ts
-    ├── open.ts
 ```
-*Note:* The file `pickle-decs.d.ts` is also in the BDD folder, this simply contains module declarations `declare module '@Steps/Template' declare module '@Steps/Keywords'` and is optional, I just have it to silence text-editor warnings. <br>
+*Note:* The pickle-dev folder must be cloned in using the above structure, I will make a template to clone this in soon.
+The file `GreenHouse.js` contains config for the user to change.
+The files `PickleDecs.ts` and `tsconfig.json` are also in the test folder for compilation.<br>

 **Variables** can also be used within your tests to save info between steps.
 Here is a simple example:
 ```